da380/SLReciprocityGJI/README.md

 # Dependencies

 A list of all key import statements can be seen in the script SLmod.py.
-Beyond standard things (matplotlib, numpy), it is necessary to have installed the following packagees:
+Beyond standard things (matplotlib, numpy, etc.), it is necessary to  install the following packagees:

 1. **pyshtools** which is used for fast spherical harmonic transformations.
 See https://shtools.github.io/SHTOOLS/using-with-python.html for details